runemadsen/printingcode.runemadsen.com/index.md

 About the class
 ===============

 **Printing Code** is a graduate course focused on programming design systems.
-Class time is divided between design topics like color, grid systems, and typefaces, and more computational topics like randomization, repetition, transformation and generative form.
+Class time is divided between design topics like color, grid systems, and typography, and more computational topics like randomization, repetition, transformation and generative form.
 The students work to write software that abstract these design theories into code, and print the output on paper for design critique.

 Weekly readings include relevant writings from the history of graphic design ([Josef Muller-Brockmann](http://bit.ly/KR2jkA), [Paul Rand](http://bit.ly/KzNyhy)), articles from the history of computation ([Vannevar Bush](http://bit.ly/9Zat9h), [Douglas Englebart](http://bit.ly/B4HDX)) and everything in between ([Sol Lewitt](http://bit.ly/BX1iy), [Edward Tufte](http://bit.ly/49i1Xj)).